foundry4/job-roles/squad-manager.md

 Our pragmatic but principled approach was forged at the front-line of Government digital transformation over the last decade and now we are helping clients in multiple industries.

-We help organisations think big, start small and scale fast.
+We help organisations think big, start small and stay the course.

 # Squad Manager